omororri/omororri/README.md

 humint expert, osint researcher. i will find you.

-dnd: phantom rogue / necro cleric / dm
+phantom rogue / necro cleric / dm

 <!---
 omororri/omororri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.